inesortega/pyNeuralGAM/Readme.md

 ##### Generate sample data

-We provide scripts to generate datasets for testing NeuralGAM for regression and classification problems.
+We provide scripts to generate simulation data to test NeuralGAM for regression and classification problems.

 | Parameter     | Description                                    | Values |
 | -----------   | ---------------------------------------------- | ------------------------- |